alwynallan/friends/README.md

 Here is the network map of a group of just 50 people, with 250 friendships assigned at random.

 ![Friendship network](friends_dot.png)

+It's very different than the network maps shown by Feld for high school girls.
+This case may be more representitive of online social networks.